IngridGdesigns/shopping-cart/README.md

 # Shopping Cart

-Project using Firebase, JavaScript DOM, HTML and CSS to create a list of items to buy while shopping, following along [Scrimba](https://scrimba.com/learn/firebase) tutorial
+Mobile first Project using Firebase, JavaScript DOM, HTML and CSS to create a list of items to buy while shopping, following along [Scrimba](https://scrimba.com/learn/firebase) tutorial

 ### Added my own two features:
 - A count showing users how much items have been added to the cart